 SUGGESTIONS WHEN MAKING GRANA PADANO SAUCE

 This sauce is a version of Alfredo sauce using Grana Padano cheese instead of Parmesan Reggiano.
 Grana padano is a tangy cheese so your pasta will be anything but mild.
 Like most cheese sauces, the dairy is a substitutable ingredient.
 For other cheeses, Fontina Val d’Aosta (more pungent), a blend of Ricotta and Provolone (shredded) or even GASP!
 Red Leicester will blend well.
 Parmesan for example is a more popular pasta cheese from this part of Italy.
 However it is much more expensive and in restaurants often blended to cut down on costs.
 Back when Parmesan prices really went through the rough, everyone was talking about how Grana was going to become the new Parmesan.
 While that never happened, Grana Padano is often a better value ingredient for sauces and cooking.
-Also throwing in some tomato sauce to give it a pink, creamy texture (use only tomato paste if you want it thicker) will work.
+Also throwing in some tomato sauce or tomato paste (to give it a pink, creamy texture) will work.

 WHAT GOES WELL WITH GRANA PADANO SAUCE?

 Grana sauce (if not overcooked) is great at showcasing this formaggio’s robust flavor.
-Grating, shredding or dicing the cheese in advance will allow the smaller portions to melt faster.
-In terms of which pasta to use, with longer cuts stay thick with the likes of fettuccine, linguine, tagliatelle or even papparadelle (to add some egg to the mix).
+Grating, shredding or dicing the cheese will allow smaller portions to melt faster.
+In terms of which pasta to use, with longer cuts use thick ones like fettuccine, linguine, tagliatelle or even papparadelle (to add some egg to the mix).
 Long cuts of a thinner nature like Angel Hair can be quickly overwhelmed depending on how thick your sauce is.
 Shorter pasta cuts are also possible but maybe don’t go quite as thick on the texture of the sauce.
 Also stay away from pastas that are traditionally soup cuts (tiny) or for baking (paccheri).
-While bread is often served as a side with pasta dish, this is a LOT of starch and dairy rocketing towards your stomach in a short period of time.
-Maybe mix it up instead with a small side salad of cucumber or black beans!
+While bread is often served as a side with a pasta dish, this is a LOT of starch and dairy rocketing towards your stomach in a short period of time.
+Mix it up instead with a small salad of cucumber or black beans!